cogentcore/core/docs/content/architecture/0-principles.md

 ### Collections are plural

 Packages and types whose primary purpose is to describe/hold a collection of something should be named in the plural.
-For example, [[events]] holds a collection of different event types, so it has a plural name.
+For example, [[doc:events]] holds a collection of different event types, so it has a plural name.
 Also, per this rule, enum types are almost always named in the plural, as they describe a collection of possible values.